 Drought stress

 Potted and newly planted magnolias are most prone to drought stress.
-This usually happens during the hot and summer months.
+This usually happens during the hot summer months.

 Symptoms include browning of the leaves.
 This can start from either the edge or the middle of the leaf.
 Magnolias with soft leaves may droop during drought stress.